 TRAVEL REQUIREMENTS: A valid passport is required; the passport must be valid for at least six months past your intended stay.
 Citizens of the following countries can currently enter Kazakhstan for 15 days without a visa: US, UK, Australia, Malaysia, Japan, and some (not most) European countries; all other nationalities require a visa.
 The main tour is 14 days long, so that should cover most people if they arrive and depart on the scheduled arrival and departure days.
 If you are planning on staying longer then a visa will be required, no matter what your nationality.
 A visa is required for the extension to Uzbekistan by every nationality.
 Travel requirements are subject to change; please double-check at least 6 weeks before you travel, or ask our office staff for help.

-WHAT’S INCLUDED?: Tips to drivers and lodge staff; accommodation from the night of day 1 to the night day 13, and through the night of day 7 of the extension if also taking the extension; meals from lunch on day 1 to breakfast on day 14, and to breakfast on day 8 of the extension if also taking the extension; safe drinking water and/or juice during meals; safe drinking water only between meals; Tropical Birding tour leader with scope and audio gear from the evening of day 1 to the evening of day 13, and to the morning of day 8 of the extension if also taking the extension; ground transport for the group to all sites in the itinerary from day 2 to day 13 (and from day 1 to day 7 of the extension if also taking the extension) in a suitable vehicle with a local driver; airport transfers; entrance fees to sites mentioned in the itinerary; one way flight from Astana to Almaty; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).
+WHAT’S INCLUDED?: Tips to drivers and lodge staff; accommodation from the night of day 1 to the night day 12 (main tour); accommodation from the night of day 1 to the night day 6 (extension); meals from lunch on day 1 to breakfast on day 13 (main tour); meals from lunch on day 1 to breakfast on day 7 (extension); safe drinking water and/or juice during meals; safe drinking water only between meals; Tropical Birding tour leader with scope and audio gear from the morning of day 1 to the evening of day 12 (main tour); Tropical Birding tour leader with scope and audio gear from the morning of day 1 to the morning of day 7 (extension); ground transport for the group to all sites in the itinerary from day 1 to day 12 (and from day 1 to day 6 of the extension if also taking the extension) in a suitable vehicle with a local driver; airport transfers; entrance fees to sites mentioned in the itinerary; one way flight from Almaty to Astana; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).

-WHAT’S NOT INCLUDED?: Optional tips to the tour leader; tips for luggage porters in hotels (if you require their services); flights other than those mentioned, including the international flight between Kazakhstan and Uzbekistan if taking the extension; snacks; additional drinks apart from those included; alcoholic beverages; travel insurance; excursions not included in the tour itinerary; extras in hotels such as laundry service, minibar, room service, telephone calls, and personal items; medical fees; excess baggage charges; other items or services not specifically mentioned as being included.
+WHAT’S NOT INCLUDED?: Optional tips to the tour leader; tips for luggage porters in hotels (if you require their services); flights other than those mentioned, such as the international flight required for extension; snacks; additional drinks apart from those included; alcoholic beverages; visa and passport fees; travel insurance; excursions not included in the tour itinerary; extras in hotels such as laundry service, minibar, room service, telephone calls, and personal items; medical fees; excess baggage charges; other items or services not specifically mentioned as being included.